Milwaukee Road 261: 2004–2008

-Acquisition from the National Railroad Museum (2009–2010)
+Acquisition from the National Railroad Museum

 In 2009, the work on 261 was halted to concentrate efforts on Southern Pacific 4449.
 The famed "Daylight" was to participate in TrainFestival 2009, and the Friends of the 261 played a major part in the engine being able to participate.
 The group provided several passenger cars for 4449's excursion from Portland, Oregon, to Owosso, Michigan, that started on July 3, 2009, as well as TrainFestival 2009.
 After being away for three months, the 4449 arrived in Portland on October 20, 2009.

 In November 2009, the Friends of the 261 and the National Railroad Museum had problems with negotiations over lease agreements.
 The museum was asking too much for the Friends to pay, especially while in the middle of a large overhaul.
 The Friends of the 261 decided to end the lease with the National Railroad Museum, citing the high costs, and began looking for another locomotive to restore.

 In mid-January 2010, the engine was found on the website of Sterling Rail, a rail equipment broker, stating that there was a sale pending.
-The engine was supposedly to be sold to a California-based collector, who would have potentially let the Friends overhaul and operate 261; however, the transaction was never completed.
+The engine was supposedly to be sold to a California-based collector, who would have potentially let the Friends overhaul and operate No. 261; however, the transaction was never completed.
 At the time, Steve Sandberg, CEO of the organization, said he was engaged in talks with other organizations about leasing a different engine.
-In an email dated November 17, 2009, he informed the National Railroad Museum that his organization had decided to discontinue operating 261, according to Michael E. Telzrow, executive director of the National Railroad Museum.
+In an email dated November 17, 2009, he informed the National Railroad Museum that his organization had decided to discontinue operating No. 261, according to Michael E. Telzrow, executive director of the National Railroad Museum.
 Per the terms of their agreement, the Friends of the 261 would be responsible for returning the locomotive to the Museum.
 However, the Friends of the 261 finally were able to purchase the locomotive in May 2010 for $225,000, keeping it in Minneapolis and returning it to operation upon its rebuild.

-Second excursion career (2013–present)

-On September 29, 2012, 261 was test-fired and ran under its own power once again for the first time since 2008.